EricaLinaG/Emacsn/README.md

     emacs --with-profile <profile-name>
 ```

-Uncle Daves Emacs, Prelude, from hell, and from scratch
+Caiohcs, Uncle Daves Emacs, Prelude, from hell, and from scratch
 can use the generic update rule.
 From scratch and hell
 both update automatically and do not use packages,
 So the update packages doesn't do/hurt anything.